RSS-Reborn/RSS-Reborn/README.md

 RSS: Reborn intends to represent the bleeding edge of Kerbal Space Program, with never before seen terrain detail and support for blackrack's latest Volumetric Cloud developments and Parallax scatters.

+NOTE: this fork was made for comedic purposes, and is licensed under CC-BY-NC-SA 4.0, ballisticfox have mercy dont sue me!